 DNSSEC, the tricky part: updates

 The tricky part of DNSSEC involves nameserver updates on domains which is secured by DNSSEC.
 These can be regular nameserver updates, but also a domain transfer to or from Openprovider.
-With a good preparation, the update will proceed smoothly and the domain will be secured without interruption.
+With good preparation, the update will proceed smoothly and the domain will be secured without interruption.

-If there's no opportunity to do the update secured (for example if the current DNS provider cannot or does not want to cooperate), a simple alternative is temporarily disabling DNSSEC for the domain until the update has been fully processed, and then enable DNSSEC again.
+If there's no opportunity to do the update secured (for example if the current DNS provider cannot or does not want to cooperate), a simple alternative is temporarily disabling DNSSEC for the domain until the update has been fully processed, and then enabling DNSSEC again.
 Of course, this temporarily reduces the security of the domain.